MarkPflug/Sylvan/docs/Csv/Options.md

 __BinaryEncoding__

 The encoding format used to interpret binary data, either Base64 or Hexadecimal.
-Hexadicmal values can optionally be prefixed with "0x".
+Hexadecimal values can optionally be prefixed with "0x".

 __BufferSize__